htkhiem/ktt-hierarchical-thesis/README.md

 This is a complete and minimal environment with just the dependencies needed to run KTT to its full capabilities.
 For building documentation, please refer to that section.

 # Documentation

+Our documentation is hosted publicly at [our GitHub Page](https://htkhiem.github.io/ktt-hierarchical-thesis/).

-Documentation regarding the production training and inference system is located in `onnx/doc`.
+Documentation source is located in `onnx/doc`.
 We use Sphinx with the RTD theme.

 ## Additional dependencies
 Building documentation requires you to install additional dependencies not covered by our `environment.yaml`: